Ohtani says he feels settled off the field and at the plate. He even spilled a secret hitting drill

 “Each day we’re learning more.
 Each day he’s becoming more and more comfortable,” Roberts said.
 “He’s laughing a ton.
 He’s asking questions.”

-Ohtani went 8 for 17 with two home runs in his previous four games.
-He said he picked up the cricket bat on Sunday after his first two at-bats in Chicago in a loss to the Cubs.
+Ohtani said he picked up the cricket bat on Sunday after his first two at-bats in Chicago.

 “It led to pretty good results,” he said.
 “I’ll continue to do that.”